Chapter Five - Gestures

 When hearing those words, my father gazed at my mother yet his facial expression was not friendly at all, and my mother shivered a little upon seeing that gaze from her husband, since she was at a loss for words.

 "Natasha, you are so resilient at times and I don't like that.
 Let me see it."
 At once my father responded but it was obviously not a gentle response, yet my mother discreetly smiled a little, for she had convinced my father to open his gift.
-At once she handed it to him as my father had asked but he held it with reluctance and disdain, he opened it, read the note and after reading it, he vigorously tore the note into pieces, and said, "Where did Nathan get the money to buy me this wine?"
-My father impolitely asked my mother that question, implying that she had given me money to buy those gifts.
+There-upon, she handed it to him as my father had requested but he held it with reluctance and disdain.
+He opened it, read the note and after reading it, he vigorously tore the note into pieces, and asked the following question with wrath, "Where did Nathan get the money to buy me this wine?"
+My father impolitely asked my mother, implying that she had given me money to buy those gifts.

 "Steven, No. I..."
-My mother tried to rectify my father's misconception but she was not given a chance to do that.
+She tried to rectify my father's misconception but she was not given a chance to accomplish that.

 Support Refioe Mooi's Work.